KelianEsteve/MedYT/README.md

 ---

-## MedYT-Test

-MedYT-Test is a manually curated 11-hour evaluation benchmark structured along two axes: communicative genre and clinical domain.
-It is distributed separately as pre-segmented audio with reference transcriptions:

-> [!PLACEHOLDER — download link]

 ---

 ## License

 The audio and transcripts are derived from publicly available YouTube content.
 Each channel's content is subject to its original creator's license.
-The recipes, code, and metadata in this repository are released under [!PLACEHOLDER — e.g. MIT / CC-BY 4.0].
+The recipes, code in this repository are released under [MIT / CC-BY 4.0].